How to Drill Through Metal: A Comprehensive Guide

 Medium-Hard Metals

-For metals like mild steel and copper, a moderate speed is ideal.
-Too high a speed can cause overheating, while too low a speed can lead to inefficient cutting.
-Recommended speeds include:
+For metals such as mild steel and copper, a moderate speed is best.
+Too high can cause overheating, while too low may hinder cutting efficiency.
+Suggested speeds are:

 • Mild Steel: 1000-1500 RPM